-We support the development of 82 projects with two more grant rounds expected in 2016
+We support the development of 100 projects with one more grant round expected in 2016

 The Innovation in Development Reporting Grant Programme (IDR) is a media-funding project operated by the European Journalism Centre (EJC).
 The grant programme aims to advance creative reporting approaches, thus enabling a better coverage of international development issues.
 The grant intends to raise awareness about these issues by enabling the production of stories that have a strong impact on media audiences in the following nine European countries: Denmark, France, Germany, Italy, the Netherlands, Norway, Spain, Sweden, and the United Kingdom.